Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Mathematical abstraction of neuron populations

 \subsection{Non-negative weights}

-The biological representation of weights as counts of synaptic AMPA receptors \cite{Nilsson.2023meo} inherently implies non-negativity.
-This fundamental property suggests invariance specifically under {\em multiplication by non-negative matrices}, indicating {\em convex cones} as the principal invariant (\figref{fig:cones}).
-Thus, the resulting foundational mathematical framework is an algebra of convex cones in Hilbert space.
-At first glance, this may seem like a restriction compared to the earlier algebra of subspaces.
-However, this formulation not only powerfully generalizes but is surprisingly similar to the algebra of subspaces, as will be elaborated upon in \sectref{sect:algebra-of-cones}.
+The biological representation of adaptive excitatory weights as counts of synaptic AMPA receptors \citep{Nilsson.2026meo} inherently implies non-negativity.
+A neuron therefore forms non-negative, rather than arbitrary signed, linear combinations of its input signals.
+The set generated by a family of input signals is consequently a convex cone rather than a linear subspace (\figref{fig:cones}).
+This motivates an algebra of convex cones in Hilbert space.

+At first glance, this may seem like a restriction compared with the earlier algebra of subspaces.
+However, the resulting cone formulation not only provides a powerful generalization of the subspace representation, but also gives rise to an algebra that is surprisingly similar to that of subspaces, as will be elaborated upon in \sectref{sect:algebra-of-cones}.